 All three Mass readings from the Bible this Sunday are gems of wisdom and joy for those who take them to heart and strive to put them into practice.
 As the Bible or Sacred Scripture is the very Word of God, we should take the texts seriously and with a joyful attitude, as they are words of salvation for us in Jesus Christ.

-The Book of Wisdom, composed some one hundred-eighty years before the birth of Christ, is a collection of sayings intended to guide the reader along the way of God’s path.
-The message is that the truly wise adhere to God, but do it in humility, because presumption and pride estrange one from God.
+The Book of Sirach, composed about two hundred years before the birth of Christ, is a collection of sayings intended to guide the reader along the way of God’s path.
+The message is that the truly wise person adheres to God, but does so in humility, because presumption and pride estrange one from God.

 Spiritual wisdom is understood in the Book of Sirach as an interior disposition towards God.
-Humility is an attitude of bending before God, submitting one’s own will to take on God’s will.
+Humility is an attitude of bending before God, submitting one’s will in order to take up God’s will.
 This entails sacrifice, to let go of one’s own ways, but is ultimately the only satisfactory way to go.
-All of us are called to be the “poor of God,” that is, people who out of love for God are dependent on God, preferring this above all else in the journey through life.
+All of us are called to be the “poor of God,” the anwim, in Hebrew, that is, people who out of love for God are dependent on God, preferring this above all else in the journey through life.

-Christ speaks of such people as “gentle and humble of heart,” Gospel of Matthew chapter 11, verse 29.
-Such people mysteriously and clearly point others in the direction of God and the beauty of God’s ways.
+Christ speaks of such people as “gentle and humble of heart,” in the Gospel of Saint Matthew, chapter 11, verse 29.
+Such people mysteriously and clearly point others in the direction of God and toward the beauty of God’s ways.

-Humble behavior in daily life is not about a poor self-image or annihilating one’s personality, but a reflection of one’s interior disposition toward God, displayed especially in gentleness and kindness, even extended to those who may in fact be difficult.
+Humble behavior in daily life is not about a poor self-image or annihilating one’s personality, but a reflection of one’s interior disposition toward God, displayed especially in gentleness and kindness, even extended to those who may in fact be difficult persons.

 Such good behavior gains the esteem and affection of others.
-People like to be around such persons.
-There is nothing weak in the attitude of humility and meekness, but a strength in taking one’s right place before God.
+People like to be around such people.
+There is nothing weak in the attitude of humility and meekness, but real strength in taking one’s right place before God.
 As God is Creator, we are the servants of God, willing to risk all to have the life of God within us.

 Interior dispositions guide the outward conduct of our lives.
 To be “great” actually means to be “small,” and therein finding favor with God.
 God’s humble ones are always open to God’s Word and inspiration, eager to give an attentive ear to what God is trying to teach and say.
 How best to receive this help from God?
 Most especially through daily reflecting on God’s holy Word, Sacred Scripture, and participation in the Sacraments of the Church.

-The Gospel passage this Sunday also is about a humble attitude, expressed in terms of sitting at a wedding feast.
+The Gospel passage this Sunday is also about a humble attitude, expressed in terms of attending a wedding feast.
 Jesus outlines a rule of conduct that touches the basic human attitudes of pride and humility.
 Using the example of a marriage celebration, Jesus exhorts the guests to consider their conduct.

 Jesus is not advising the guests to automatically take a lower place in order to be called up higher beside the hosts, but states that the result such conduct, of taking a lower place from the beginning, in humility, will naturally lead to a higher place.